Mock WRC Adjudication Hearing

 Explore the presenters on the day

-Bláthnaid has extensive experience in all areas of employment law, having trained in one of the leading trade union / employee firms and subsequently worked in a top five law firm.
+Bláthnaid Evans is a partner at Philip Lee LLP.
+She advises on all contentious and non-contentious employment law issues.
+She has extensive experience across all areas of employment law, having trained in an employee firm and later worked in a top five law firm.

 Paul D Maier BL Barrister